Curtis-Thomas/free-api-list-with-react/.github/ISSUE_TEMPLATE/issue-template.md

----
-name: Issue Template
+Issue Template

+Description
-about: Provide a clear and concise description of the issue or feature request.
+[Provide a brief description of the issue or feature request]
-title: ''
-labels: ''
-assignees: ''

----

-Steps to Reproduce (For Bug Reports)
-If you're reporting a bug, please include steps to reproduce the issue.
-This helps us understand the problem and investigate it more effectively.

-Step 1
-Step 2
-Step 3
-...
 Expected Behavior
-Describe what you expected to happen.
+[Describe the expected behavior or outcome]

-Actual Behavior
+Current Behavior
-Describe what actually happened.

-Screenshots or Code Snippets (Optional)
-If applicable, include any relevant screenshots, error messages, or code snippets that help illustrate the issue.
+[Describe the current behavior or any error messages]

+Steps to Reproduce (if applicable)
+[Provide steps to reproduce the issue, if applicable]

+Screenshots (if applicable)
+[Add screenshots or images to help explain the issue, if applicable]

-Environment (Optional)
+Environment
-Operating System:
+Operating System: [e.g., Windows 10, macOS Mojave]
-Browser (if applicable):
-Version of the Project:
+Browser: [e.g., Chrome, Firefox]
+Version: [e.g., 89.0.4389.82]
-Additional Information (Optional)
+Additional Information
-Add any other context or information about the issue that you think might be helpful.
+[Add any additional information or context about the issue]

+Contribution Opportunity
+[If the issue is related to contributing, specify how others can help]

+Related Links
+[Include any relevant links or references]